Recognizing Excellence in Research, Scholarly, or Creative Work

 - Examples of research, scholarly or creative work: published books or articles, photos or videos of exhibits or performances, citations of the candidate's work, etc.

-- The supporting materials should be assembled as a package and delivered to David Anderson, Chair, Campus Awards Committee, CENT 241.
+- Materials should be assembled as a single PDF and emailed to the Office of Research.
+Materials can include links to relevant materials as needed.
 (See also Tips for Preparing Award Nominations.)

 While this award emphasizes excellence in research, scholarly, and creative works, the committee recognizes that all faculty are expected to perform meritoriously in the areas of teaching and service as well.
 Those components need not be addressed in the letters or narrative, but should be discernible in the curriculum vitae.